 To protect consumer trust, your brand must prioritize honesty and transparency in everything you do, from reviews to customer service to product pricing.
 One of the best ways to gain insights into how customers feel about your brand and communicate trust is through ratings and reviews.

 Leverage the authentic voice of your customers to build brand trust and sell your products.
-Taking the time to invest in your ratings and reviews program will help you build the foundation for long-lasting relationships and trust with your customers, leading to more sales — after all, customers who interact with UGC are 2x as likely to convert.
+Taking the time to invest in your ratings and reviews program will help you build the foundation for long-lasting relationships and brand trust with your customers, leading to more sales — after all, customers who interact with UGC are 2x as likely to convert.